jfroelich/rss-reader/src/doc-transforms/transform-helpers-notes.md

 defined and use appendChild instead of insertBefore. insertBefore takes care of the decision for us.

-# Why attributes are copied instead of moved

-This is copy instead of move because there is no need to remove attributes from the old even though it will be discarded, that would just be a waste of resources.

-# About move_child_nodes
+# Notes on batch moving of nodes

-There does not appear to be a batch move operation available in the dom api.
-I spent some time looking and trying to come up with clever alternatives, such as to_element.innerHTML = from_element.innerHTML.
+There does not appear to be a batch node move operation available in the dom api.
+I spent some time looking and trying to come up with clever alternatives, such as to_element.innerHTML = from_element.innerHTML, but nothing was better.

 # TODO

 * write tests
 * research an authoritative resource on renaming elements and why this function has to exist as opposed to some native functionality
-* research whether I can use for..of on a NamedNodeMap in copy_element_attributes
+* research whether I can use for..of on a NamedNodeMap when copying attributes